South Coast railway line, New South Wales: Electrification

 The Illawarra line was the first railway electrified in New South Wales, and was built in conjunction with the construction of the City Railway between Central and St James, opening on 1 March 1926, a few months before the line was connected to the new underground railway.
 By November 1926 the electric overhead had passed Sutherland and continued to the branch line constructed to the Royal National Park.
 The line between Loftus and Waterfall remained unelectrified until 1980 and was serviced by steam and then CPH railcars.
 The Government decided to continue electrification to Wollongong, and the wires were extended to Waterfall on 20 July 1980 and on to Wollongong in January 1986.
 Further works saw electrification extended to Dapto in 1993 and Kiama in 2001.
-The Kiama to Nowra section remains unelectrified.
+The Kiama to Bomaderry section remains unelectrified.
 With the cessation of electrically hauled freight trains in the late 1990s, the Port Kembla freight lines have been dewired although the masts remain in place.